AndrejOrsula/pxr_rs/README.md

 pxr = { git = "https://github.com/AndrejOrsula/pxr_rs.git" }
 ```

-Note that the first build might take up to 50 minutes because the C++ library of OpenUSD will be automatically downloaded and compiled with the `vendored` feature enabled.
+Note that the first build might take up to 50 minutes because OpenUSD will be automatically downloaded and compiled with the `vendored` feature enabled.
 The artifacts will be cached in `OUT_DIR` and reused for subsequent builds.

 It is highly recommended to use `lld` or `mold` linker because `ld` might currently fail.